Welcome back. You belong here.

 (Luke 10.
 Acts 16, 19)

 This trajectory requires heart and hospitality.
 I think this is where both Mega Churches and House Church Networks need to go.
-It’s not just Mega Church leaders that can hide behind a desk, a heavy counseling schedule, and the busy-ness preparing the assimilation process in conjunction to sending out a big mailer.
+It’s not just Mega Church leaders that can hide behind “busyness” (a heavy counseling schedule, mapping the assimilation process, preparing a big mailer, etc).
 House Church leaders hide too –just behind a smaller desk, a heavier “secular” work load, and fellowship activities.
-It isn’t the resources or lack of them nor the need for excellence that keeps bot Mega Church and House Churches from reaching people.
-We fall inward on each other because, while we’re busy “fellowshipping,” we forgot that there are other people out there that matter to God.
+It isn’t the resources or lack of them nor the need for excellence that keeps both Mega Church and House Churches from reaching people.
+We fall inward on each other because, while we’re busy “fellow-shipping,” we forgot that there are other people out there that matter to God.

 As you know, the word hospitality comes from two words: stranger + love.
 Hospitality is the love of strangers, of the outsider, the alien.
 I once asked a group of leaders of a very small church what kept them from fulfilling their self-identified calling to reach the outsiders, those who’ve not yet followed after Christ.
-“We’re so busy doing church stuff they said that we just don’t have time,” they said.
+“We’re so busy doing church stuff,” they said, “that we just don’t have time.”

 See you in the Mystic,